scottmo223/odem-website/src/pages/donationPage/index.md

 ---
-templateKey: 'donation'
+templateKey: donation
-title: Donation Page
-image: /src/images/holdingGlobeInSun.jpg
 heading: Support Our Mission
-description: 'Click the link below to donate online'
+description: Click the link below to donate online using PayPal
-pricing:
-  heading: Monthly subscriptions
 ---
 Give instantly online or send a check through the mail.

-### Contact us for other ways to give
+_Contact us for other ways to give_